Wok & Skillet

 Simply follow the cooking instructions on the packet to cook the noodles.

-Drain the noodles using a spider skimmer, taking care to shake off as much excess water as you can.
+Drain the noodles using a spider skimmer, shaking off as much excess water as you can.

-Carefully place some noodles in each bowl of soup, keeping them tidy.
+Carefully place the noodles in each bowl of soup, keeping them neat and tidy.

-To prepare, soak the scallions in a bowl of water for 10 - 15 minutes.
-Drain the water, then store in an air-tight container for up to 3 days.
-This process will lessen the harsh onion flavor that takes away from the rest of the bowl.
+A note on the Negi: soak the scallions in a bowl of water for 10 - 15 minutes.
+Drain the water, then store in an airtight container for up to 3 days.
+This process will lessen the harsh raw onion flavor that could overpower the delicate flavors of the ramen broth.

 Serve and slurp!